A quantum algorithm for simulating non-sparse Hamiltonians: Discussion

 \section{Discussion}

-We presented a quantum Hamiltonian simulation algorithm that provably runs in $\widetilde{O}(\sqrt{N})$ time for non-sparse Hamiltonians, which gives a polynomial speedup compared to previous results.
-In order to do so, we required access to a seemingly more powerful memory model for state preparation that can prepare states that encode the columns and rows of the Hamiltonian in logarithmic time.
+We presented a quantum Hamiltonian simulation algorithm whose time complexity has $\widetilde{O}(\sqrt{N})$ dependence for non-sparse Hamiltonians with access to a seemingly more powerful input model.
 Our technique for Hamiltonian simulation combines ideas from linear combination of quantum walks and an efficient memory model which prepares a special states to provide the improved performance.
+Our algorithm can be directly applied as a subroutine for the unitary implementation problem and for a quantum linear systems solver.
+Especially for the latter application, many quantum machine learning algorithms are based on solving linear systems in the same input model, and our algorithm implies exponentially improved error dependence over~\cite{wossnig2018quantum} for this application.

-We note that the used memory structure may require a large overhead in practice, if the data is not already stored in it.
-Furthermore it might be hard to implement such a memory structure physically due to the exponential amount of quantum resources\cite{aaronson2015read,adcock2015advances,ciliberto2018quantum}.
-However, if the Hamiltonian is highly structured (i.e., the entries repeat in some pattern), the memory model can be efficiently implemented.
-Another potential point of criticism is the required error rate of such a device, as some computations will require an error rate per gate of $\epsilon_{err} = O(1/\mathrm{poly}(N))$ to retain a feasible error rate for applications~\cite{arunachalam2015robustness}.
+We note that the data structure in qRAM may require a large overhead in practice, if the data were not already stored in it.
+Furthermore it might be hard to implement such a data structure physically due to the exponential amount of quantum resources~\cite{aaronson2015read,adcock2015advances,ciliberto2018quantum}.
+However, if the Hamiltonian is highly structured (i.e., the entries repeat in some pattern), the memory model could be efficiently implemented.
+Another potential point of criticism is the required error rate of such a device, as some computations will require an error rate per gate of $O(1/\mathrm{poly}(N))$ to retain a feasible error rate for applications~\cite{arunachalam2015robustness}.
 Whereas, not all computations might need such low error rates~\cite{arunachalam2015robustness} and hence the feasibility of our algorithm as a subroutine in an explicit algorithm must be further validated experimentally.
-To summarize, our algorithm inherits many problems of Grover's search algorithm for unordered classical data.
+To summarize, our algorithm inherits many problems of Grover's search algorithm for unordered classical data, as well as many qRAM-based quantum machine learning algorithms.

-However, if the above mentioned caveats can be overcome, our algorithm still supplies a polynomial speedup over known quantum algorithms for Hamiltonian simulation and furthermore allows for a polynomial speedup in comparison with the best known classical algorithms for several practical problems, as for example linear regression or linear systems.
+However, if the above mentioned caveats can be overcome, our algorithm still supplies a polynomial speedup over known quantum algorithms for Hamiltonian simulation and furthermore allows for a polynomial speedup in comparison with the best known classical algorithms for several practical problems, such as linear regression or linear systems.